pivotal/docs-platform-automation/docs/inputs-outputs.md

 ### installation

-The file contains the information to restore an Ops Manager VM.
+The file contains the information to restore an Tanzu Operations Manager VM.
 The `installation` input for a opsman VM task expects to have a `installation.zip` file.

-This file can be exported from an Ops Manager VM using the [export-installation][export-installation].
+This file can be exported from an Tanzu Operations Manager VM using the [export-installation][export-installation].
-This file can be imported to an Ops Manager VM using the [import-installation][import-installation].
+This file can be imported to an Tanzu Operations Manager VM using the [import-installation][import-installation].

 !!! warning
     This file cannot be manually created.
-It is a file that must be generated via the export function of Ops Manager.
+It is a file that must be generated via the export function of Tanzu Operations Manager.

-### Ops Manager config
+### Tanzu Operations Manager config
-The config for an Ops Manager described IAAS specific information for creating the VM -- i.e. VM flavor (size), IP addresses
+The config for an Tanzu Operations Manager described IAAS specific information for creating the VM -- i.e. VM flavor (size), IP addresses

 The `config` input for opsman task expects to have a `opsman.yml` file.
 The configuration of the `opsman.yml` is IAAS specific.